 Sub-Zone Total Impermeable Surfaces

 1 100%

+[DELETED]

-ЗА 60%
+3A 60%

 Except that

 Integrated Residential Development, retirement facilities or visitor accommodation in the "Integrated Residential Development Overlay" the maximum total impervious surfaces are 70%.

 3B, C and D 50%

+[DELETED]

+[DELETED]

+[DELETED]

 7 80%

+[DELETED]

-16.5.1.8 Outdoor Living Areas /Screening
+16.8.2.10 Outdoor Living Areas /Screening

-- a) Every dwelling in Business 1 Sub-Zone shall be provided with an outdoor living area as follows: - A balcony or terrace with a minimum area of 10m2 with a minimum depth of 2m which is readily accessible from the main living room. - b) Every dwelling in Residential 3A-D Sub-Zones shall be provided with an outdoor living area with dimensions as follows (except that dwelling above ground level shall comply with clause (c) below): - .
-Shall have a minimum area of 60m2 or - Integrated Residential Development or Retirement -Facilities shall have a minimum area of 40m2 and - Shall contain a minimum dimension of 3m measured at right angles to the perimeter of the area; and - iii.
-Must be capable of containing a 6m diameter circle; and - iv.
-Shall not be located on the southern side of the dwelling; and - v.
+- Every dwelling residential unit in Business 1 Sub-Zone shall be provided with an outdoor living area as follows: - i.
+A balcony or terrace with a minimum area of 10m2 with a minimum depth of 2m which is readily accessible from the main living room. - b) Every dwelling residential unit in Residential 3A-D Sub-Zones shall be provided with an outdoor living area with dimensions as follows (except that dwelling residential unit above ground level shall comply with clause (c) below): - i.
+Shall have a minimum area of 60mOR - Integrated Residential Development or Retirement -Facilities shall have a minimum area of 40m2 - Shall contain a minimum dimension of 3m measured at right angles to the perimeter of the area; and - iii.
+Must be capable of containing a 6m diameter circle; and

+- iv.
+Shall not be located on the southern side of the dwelling residential unit; and - v.
 Shall be readily accessible from a the main living area; and - vi.
 Shall not be obstructed by buildings, parking spaces or vehicle access and manoeuvring areas, other than an outdoor swimming pool; and - vii.
-Dwelling above the ground floor shall have a balcony or terrace with a minimum area of 10m2 with a minimum depth of 2m and which is readily accessible from a living room located on the east, north or west side of the dwelling; and c) Screening of Storage and Service Areas
+Dwelling residential unit above the ground floor shall be have a balcony or terrace with a minimum area of 10m with a minimum depth of 2m and which is readily accessible from a living room located on the east, north or west side of the dwelling residential unit; and - c) [DELETED] - d) [DELETED] - e) Screening of Storage and Service Areas